-If your course is full-time and six months or longer you must obtain a Tier 4 (General) Adult Student Visa bearing the University’s Sponsor Licence Number prior to your enrolment.
-To apply for a Tier 4 visa you will need a Confirmation of Acceptance for Studies (CAS) which you can request from us once you have accepted your offer, paid your deposit and met all academic and English language conditions.
+If your course is full-time and six months or longer you must obtain a Student route Visa bearing the University’s Sponsor Licence Number prior to your enrolment.
+To apply for a Student route visa you will need a Confirmation of Acceptance for Studies (CAS) which you can request from us once you have accepted your offer, paid your deposit and met all academic and English language conditions.

 Please note: Before any Confirmation of Acceptance for Studies can be issued, you must provide

 It is also your responsibility to ensure that you have held the correct amount of funds in your bank account for 28 days when you apply for your visa.
 Failure to do so will result in your visa being rejected and jeopardise your chances of joining your programme.

 Most students coming to study on a full-time programme at NLC will require a Student route visa.
 If you already hold a Student route visa which was issued by another UK higher education institution, you will not be able to enrol with us until you have made an application for a new Student route visa which bears the University’s Sponsor licence number on it.